 Public Service Loan Forgiveness Employment Certification Forms (ECFs)

 Source: FedLoan Servicing, Federal Government, SLP Calculations

-By 2024, a med student who started school in 2010 would have taken out exclusively direct loans until she graduated in 2014.
-She would have been steered into an income-driven repayment plan as the default suggestion.
+By 2024, a med student who started school in 2010 would have taken out exclusively Direct Loans until they graduated in 2014.
+She would have been steered into an income-driven repayment (IDR plan) as the default suggestion.
 And she would have learned in residency to apply for PSLF with the ECF and submit it every year.

-In 2018, maybe she contacted Student Loan Planner for a consult where we told her to max her pretax retirement accounts, think through her tax filing status with her spouse, and avoid the misinformation surrounding the PSLF program.
+In 2018, maybe she contacted Student Loan Planner® for a consult where we told her to max her pretax retirement accounts, think through her tax filing status with her spouse and avoid the misinformation surrounding the PSLF program.

 More accurate headlines would say something like:

 - Breaking News: Design of PSLF Program Sucked in 2008.
 Lousy Congress and President to Blame

 - PSLF Program Sees 99% Rejection Rate.
 The Program Was So Confusing 10 Years Ago, We’re Surprised it’s Not 100%!

 - Over 800 Borrowers Got Approved.
 1 Million Set to Be Approved in 2029.